 Apple also offers iTunes U, an innovative, iPhone accessible distribution channel for educational content “from lectures to language lessons, films to labs, audiobooks to tours…” More than 800 universities – as well as institutions like the New York Public Library, the Metropolitan Museum of Art and numerous PBS stations — have active ITunes U sites, and many organizations distribute their content publically on the iTunes store.
 Besides offering countless podcasts, iTunes U supports both the PDF and ePub file formats.
 The latter can be read on iPads, iPhones and the iPod Touch, as well as any compatible e-reader.

 According to an interview with Daniel Morrow, executive director of the ComputerWorld Smithsonian Awards Program, Jobs pointed out that teachers and tutors are key to fueling curiosity and make learning possible.
 Jobs said, “You need a person.
 Especially with computers the way they are now.
-Computers are very reactive but they’re not proactive; they are not agents, if you will.
-They are very reactive.
+Computers are very reactive but they”re not proactive; they are not agents, if you will.
+They are If you’d like to submit kids ages 9-15, please bring small current driving conditions chicago type picture. very reactive.
 What children need is something more proactive.
 They need a guide.
-They don’t need an assistant.”
+They don”t need an assistant.”

 Undoubtedly Jobs was an inspiration to countless students from grade school through grad school.
 He was also an ardent supporter of the innovative use of technology in schools.
 I resonated with the observations of the StateImpact Florida blog, which pointed out that “the corporate cultural differences between computing giants Microsoft and Apple have also served as a proxy in the debate about changing the US higher education system.”